 - results in your subsequent release from custody,

-the court must set aside the forfeiture and “exonerate” or cancel your bond.31
+the court must set aside the forfeiture and “exonerate” (cancel) your bond.19

-Unless you are prepared to go straight from the court into custody…which is a very real possibility…it is advisable to take your California criminal defense lawyer with you.
+Unless you are prepared to go straight from the court into custody, it is advisable to take your California criminal defense lawyer with you.

 - the fact that you never received a notice to appear (it was mailed to an old address, for example),

-- the fact that you complied with and completed all of your probation requirements and simply didn’t realize that you were supposed to provide proof to the court,
+- the fact that you complied with and completed all of your probation requirements and simply did not realize that you were supposed to provide proof to the court,

 - that although you share the same name with the person in the warrant, you were wrongly arrested based on mistaken identity.

 Our California bench warrant attorneys can assist you throughout the state, including Los Angeles, San Francisco, Long Beach, Orange County, Riverside and San Bernardino.
 Also see our related pages on clearing California arrest warrants, challenging police search warrants, California failure to appear laws, and posting bail in California.

 If you think you may have an active warrant, please see our page on conducting a California warrant search.